Workers’ Compensation Claims Rising Among Healthcare Employees

 Yet healthcare employees can also be the targets of workplace violence when family members get upset or angry.
 According to the Occupational Safety and Health Administration (OSHA), there are many ways for employers to prevent workplace violence.
 However, OSHA clearly “singled out reduced funding for mental health services as a cause for concern.”
 In other words, investing in mental health services may result in fewer workplace injuries and fewer days missed.

 Workers’ compensation claims can be complicated, particularly if your injury resulted from an act of workplace violence.
 It is important to have an experienced Aurora workers’ compensation attorney on your side to help you seek the compensation you deserve.
-Contact Woodruff Johnson & Evans today to discuss your claim.
+Contact Woodruff Johnson & Evans Law Offices today to discuss your claim.